Tax year end is on 5 April. If you want to open a new ISA and get your tax benefits on time, you need to make a card payment before 5pm on 2 April.

 Transferring a cash ISA to a stocks & shares ISA

 You can transfer a cash ISA into our Stocks & Shares ISA – or open one separately – as long as you only open one stocks & shares ISA each tax year.
-You’ll also need to stay within your overall ISA limit for the tax year.
 Unlike a cash ISA, a stocks and shares ISA has greater risk attached to it – as the value of your investment could go down.
 But it has the potential to increase in value giving you bigger returns.

 We only offer a Stocks & Shares ISA, but you can learn about the different types of ISAs available by reading our ISAs Explained guide.